ai4os/ai4-papi/README.md

 ## Description

-* `etc/main_conf.yaml`: Main configuration file of the API.
+* `etc/main_conf.yaml`: main configuration file of the API
+* `etc/modules`: configuration files for standard modules
+* `etc/federated`: configuration files for federated server

+The pattern for subfolder follows:
-* `etc/userconf.yaml`: User customizable configuration to make a deployment in Nomad.
+  - `.yaml`: user customizable configuration to make a deployment in Nomad.
     Also contains the generic quotas for hardware (see `range` parameter).
-* `etc/job.nomad`: Additional non-customizable values (eg. ports)
+  - `.nomad`: additional non-customizable values (eg. ports)